armedbrawlwer/ProjectWork/README.md

 # ProjectWork
-This repositry contains the group project
+bloggo.c contains the source code of application logo.txt contains the logo